-Doctorate of Nurse Anesthesia Practice: Practice Doctorate Program Application (application form available on MTSA website, www.mtsa.edu) Application fee of \$60 Five (5) professional references (all references are subject to verification) ♦ These must include at least one immediate nursing supervisor and three current RN co-workers.
-One reference may be from another healthcare worker, such as other co- workers, preceptors, physicians, or CRNAs with whom the applicant has worked closely. • Please have correct and complete addresses and phone numbers listed on the application form, in the event MTSA needs to contact them for further recommendation or clarification. ♦ The applicant is responsible for contacting references with the two-page reference forms provided with the application form (reference form available at www.mtsa.edu).
-The waiver must be signed and dated with references returned directly to MTSA.
-Please check the website for specific deadlines.
-GRE scores if applicable.
-The GRE must be completed prior to the application deadline.
-A copy of current ACLS certification good for one year past the 1st day of enrollment.
-(PALS and BLS are required prior to enrollment, but not needed before the interview.)
-A copy of current RN license ♦ A copy of the current RN license for each state in which the applicant currently holds an RN license, including the expiration date for each. ♦ A list of all states in which the applicant has ever held an RN license A personal letter to the Admissions Committee ♦ This letter should briefly describe your educational background, nursing experience, reason for desiring the specialty of nurse anesthesia, and reason for desiring admission to MTSA, specifically. ♦ This letter should be no more than one page, single-spaced, with 12-point font.
-Official academic transcripts from EVERY institution of higher learning attended. ♦ This includes transcripts for any and all non-degree seeking academic courses taken since high school. ♦ MTSA cannot accept transcripts stamped "Issued to Student."
-The transcripts must be sent to MTSA directly
+A copy of current BLS/ACLS certification (PALS is not required prior to interview, but is required prior to enrollment.)
+A copy of current RN license • A copy of the current RN license for each state in which the applicant currently holds an RN license, including the expiration date for each. • A list of all states in which the applicant has ever held an RN license \mathbf{A} personal letter to the Admissions Committee • This letter should briefly describe your educational background, nursing experience, reason for desiring the specialty of nurse anesthesia, and reason for desiring admission to MTSA, specifically. • This letter should be no more than one page, single-spaced, with 12-point font.
+Of ficial academic transcripts from EVERY institution of higher learning attended. • This includes transcripts for any and all non-degree seeking academic courses taken since high school. • MTSA cannot accept transcripts stamped "Issued to Student."
+The transcripts must be sent to NursingCas from the institution.